NATIONAL DAY OF THE DEPLOYED

 Shelle Michaels Aberle founded National Day of the Deployed in 2006.
 Ms. Aberle approached then North Dakota Governor John Hoeven for support of a North Dakota Proclamation for the day.
 Governor Hoeven was the first governor in the United States to recognize deployed troops in a formal proclamation.

-October 26 was chosen by Aberle’s cousin, Bottineau, ND native LTC David Hosna who was deployed to Iraq from Kaiserslautern, Germany.
-October 26 is the date of Hosna’s birthday.
+Aberle’s cousin, Bottineau, ND native LTC David Hosna, chose October 26th to recognize troops.
+Hosna, who was deployed to Iraq from Kaiserslautern, Germany, was born on October 26th.

 - Grand Forks, North Dakota hosted the first event.
 The first units honored by this proclamation were: NDARNG 1-188th ADA SECFOR and JLENS deployed to Afghanistan.

-- 2011 – Senator John Hoeven led the efforts and co-sponsored S.RES.295 for a national day of honor.
+- In 2011, Senator John Hoeven led the efforts and co-sponsored S.RES.295 for a national day of honor.
 On October 18, 2011, the resolution passed unanimously for the first national day honoring deployed troops and their families.

-- 2012 – All 50 states observed National Day of the Deployed.
+- As of 2012 all 50 states observed National Day of the Deployed.